2ND INTERNATIONAL STAKEHOLDERS CONFERENCE ON SDGs 2019 (INSTACON-SDG19) 28th October – 1st November 2019

 - Expected Partnership Support from State Government

-- Financial support for other exigencies
+- Financial support for logistical exigencies including payment for venue, feeding;

 - Expected Partnership Support from Private sector